BOY WHO WAS RAISED BY BEARS: Native American Bear Story & Legend

 A single gene causes short legs, and 40+ breeds (not just Dachshund, Pembroke Welsh Corgi, and Basset hound) carry it.
 For example, the Shih Tzu, Chihuahua, and Yorkshire Terrier often carry the trait.
 But most people don’t consider such breeds when they think “short legs.”

-Besides the above, be sure to write down any unique features, as well as distinct personality traits and behaviors.
+Besides the above, when researching your dog’s breed be sure to write down any unique features.
+As well as distinct personality traits and behaviors.
 Does your dog love water?
 Do they try to “herd” people and other animals?
 These are great clues!

 Cute cocker spaniel Bella - Dog Breed

 DID YOU LIKE THIS DOG BREED POST?
-SHARE IT WITH YOUR FAMILY & FRIENDS
+SHARE WITH YOUR FAMILY, FRIENDS & FOLLOWERS

 TOP 5 ENDANGERED SPECIES Good News Stories of 2024 You Need to See